The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 Stack AI

-Stack AI is an enterprise-focused platform for building and deploying AI agents with a strong emphasis on security and governance.
-It offers a visual workflow builder for creating agentic workflows, 100+ enterprise integrations, and flexible deployment options including multi-tenant, VPC, and on-premise.
-The platform is certified for HIPAA, SOC 2 Type II, GDPR, and ISO 27001, making it a fit for regulated industries like healthcare, finance, insurance, and defense.
-Trusted by organizations like IBM, MIT, YMCA, BAE Systems, and Nubank, Stack AI positions itself as an "AI transformation platform" for IT and enterprise architecture teams.
-It also provides dedicated white-glove support from AI experts to help organizations scale their agent deployments.
+Stack AI is an enterprise-focused platform for building and deploying AI agents, recently acquired by Asana to bring human-agent workflows into a single place.
+It offers a visual workflow builder for creating agentic workflows, over 100 enterprise integrations, and flexible deployment options.
+The platform is certified for HIPAA, SOC 2 Type II, GDPR, and ISO 27001, making it an ideal fit for regulated industries like healthcare and finance.
+Stack AI positions itself as an AI transformation platform for IT and enterprise architecture teams, providing dedicated white-glove support from AI experts to help organizations scale their deployments.

 Product details